Club Universitario de Deportes: 2001–2009

+2010 – present

 In the continental tournament "la U" was part of Group 4 of the Copa Libertadores 2010 with Blooming, Lanús from Argentina and Libertad.
 In the first game scored an away victory to Blooming 2–1.
 A week later defeated by a score of 2–0 to Lanús and then tied 0–0 with Libertad, this meeting was the number 200 in the history of the club in the Copa Libertadores.